Minneapolis officer charged in pursuit that killed motorist

 During Cummings’ chase, Frazier’s Jeep entered an intersection on a green light.
 According to investigators, the driver of the stolen vehicle narrowly missed Frazier’s Jeep before the squad car struck the vehicle on the driver’s side.

-Specifically, Cummings faces charges of second-degree manslaughter and criminal vehicular homicide.
+Cummings faces charges of second-degree manslaughter and criminal vehicular homicide.
 An accident reconstruction report stated that “this collision can be attributed to the Defendant for failure to operate his vehicle with due regard for the safety of other motorists.”

 Mayor Jacob Frey said after Frazier’s death that the city would review its pursuit policy.
 It wasn’t immediately clear Friday where that review stands.
 A police spokesman said this summer that the policy was properly followed in the chase.